Click to enlarge |

 Eventually, we manage to cross the railway and reach SS17, which we follow... to a bar!
 During the walk, I had been unsuccessfully trying to spot the first houses of L’Aquila.
 Sitting comfortably at the table, I check the GPS to see how much further we have to go and am surprised: we’re practically at the foot of the Basilica of Collemaggio!
 I look up, and sure enough, I see the back of the basilica.
 We’ve arrived without even realizing it.

 We prepare to tackle the final climb.
 Halfway up, we find a botanical garden and decide to cross it to avoid the asphalt.
 However, once we finish the climb, we realize that the back exit is closed.
-Someone else must have had the same misadventure, because the gate has been lifted near the fence.
+Someone else must have had the same misadventure, because the fence near to the gate has been lifted.
 We do the same, crawl underneath, and finally reach the Basilica of Collemaggio.

 Track of the day